koji8y/genericdifflib/Readme.md

 [[Delete]A(foo 1), [Equal]A(bar 2),A(baz 2)]
 ```

-It is based on [difflib](https://docs.python.org/3/library/difflib.html) of Python 3.7.6.
+- It is based on [difflib](https://docs.python.org/3/library/difflib.html) of Python 3.7.6.
+- All methods are attached type hints.

 ### Targets to compare
 It supports sequences whose elements are of types having both methods `__eq__` and `__hash__`.